d4chinchilla/docs/report/appendixB/actualprojectactivities/differences.md

 On Friday for the first week of project, I also done the testing for my code.
 On Wednesday for the second week, I teach Carol how to use the equipments in the lab.
 On Monday for the third week, I assist and give some suggestion for hardware debugging.

+## Carol
+Because the reson of battery, we have no -3.3V so I changed the active filter into passive filtert on Wednesday the final tuesday, team requres lower frequency, so i changed the cut-off low pass frequnecy from 15kHz into 12kHz